GLINCKER/glinrdock/EULA.md

 - Use all features for non-commercial evaluation and testing

 ### 1.2 Commercial Use
-For commercial use beyond the limits specified in Section 1.1, you must obtain a commercial license from Glinr.
+For commercial use beyond the limits specified in Section 1.1, you must obtain a commercial license from GLINCKER.

 Commercial use includes:
 - Use in production environments serving customers